 It’s difficult to pay for college without the necessary funds to cover tuition.
 Financial aid is one of the well-known options available to anyone whose family doesn’t have the means to financially support them through school.
 FAFSA stands for Free Application for Federal Student Aid and it is offered by the US government.
 It allows a student to apply for aid by filling out details about his or her family’s background.
 This includes total household income, savings, and any assets they happen to own.
 Depending on these factors, the student may qualify for a variety of financial aid ranging from federal and state to school and private sources.

 Tip: If your parents have divorced or separated, only list the parent who claims you as a dependent.
 This way, the total household income stated on your application will be lower, and your chances of receiving a greater subsidy will be higher.

-National and state grants
+4. Federal and state grants

-The Department of Education offers a number of federal grants to students.
-Even though the amount of relief you qualify for is generally need-based, other factors like the cost of tuition, your status as a student, and your course work will also be taken into account.
-Grants don’t necessarily need to come out of federal money either; nonprofit organizations, religious institutions, and charities can also provide monetary grants to students.
+Grants are a great way to get money for college since they don’t have to be repaid, unlike student loans.
+The U.S. Department of Education offers a number of federal grants to students.
+Even though the amount of relief you qualify for is generally need-based, other factors like the cost of tuition, your status as a student, and your coursework will also be taken into account.
+Get help paying for college with these federal grant programs:

 Official benefactors can include the Military, Coast Guard, Air Force, AmeriCorps, Peace Corp, National Health Services Corps, and ROTC programs.

 Their programs prepare college students for the military once they’ve graduated.
-Over a thousand universities offer this program, allowing students to pursue a university education without having to worry about tuition or room and board.
+Over a thousand colleges offer this program, allowing students to pursue a university education without having to worry about tuition or room and board.
 You will be expected to complete military training and to commit to 12 years of service after graduation, however.